A valuable product needs effective sales copy.

 This isn't every strategy you can use, but as you can see, generally you should speak specifically to a customer's desires and speak like they do while boosting credibility as much as possible.

-Looks don’t affect the quality of the content, but many potential readers will skip out on something that looks boring or hard to read.
+Formatting is everything.
+That goes for landing pages, ads, blog posts, everything.
+Looks don't affect the quality of the content, but many potential readers will skip out on something that looks boring or hard to read.

 Go back to point number 1 on this list.
 Imagine if instead of using the bullet points, we made our list in this format: